Amazing Empire biscuits, aka German biscuits or Imperial cookies, filled with raspberry jam, iced and topped with cherries.

 - Bake for about 7-8 minutes until very lightly golden.
 Let rest on the trays for 5 minutes, transfer carefully to wire racks to cool completely.

-- Knead shortly the leftover dough, roll again, and cut as many cookies as possible, an even number of cookies would be best.
+- Repeat: While the first batch of cookies is baking, roll and form the second batch, and so on.
+Knead the leftover dough shortly, roll again, and cut as many cookies as possible; an even number of cookies would be best.

-- Mix the icing sugar with enough lemon juice to form a thick paste that will not be running down the sides of the cookies.
+- Ice biscuits: Mix the icing sugar with enough lemon juice to form a thick paste that will not run down the cookies' sides.
 Spread some icing on each of the remaining biscuits (those without jam).

-- Press the iced cookies on top of those with jam.
+- Assemble: Press the iced cookies on top of those with jam.

 - Allow the icing to set before serving.